-Case 1: Securing effective review
+Case 2: Securing effective review

-The EQC reviewer assumed, through daily communication with the engagement team, that the audit procedures performed by the engagement team were sufficient and appropriate.
+- The EQC reviewer assumed, through daily communication with the engagement team, that the audit procedures performed by the engagement team were sufficient and appropriate.
 Therefore, the EQC reviewer did not conduct sufficient reviews of audit documentation concerning important audit judgments made by engagement teams and their conclusion, by ascertaining whether the engagement teams' explanations for important audit areas, such as audit procedures for significant risks, were supported by sufficient appropriate audit evidence.
+(Auditing Standards Committee Statement No. 220, paragraphs 19-20) - EQC reviewers did not conduct adequate engagement quality control reviews from an objective standpoint.
+For example, EQC reviewers mainly checked the information presented in audit summary memos prepared by engagement teams, and omitting reviews of important items in management letters or in financial statements.
+Furthermore, they lacked awareness of the need for skepticism in engagement quality control reviews.
+For example, they did not adequately examine the content of audit documentation, instead relying on oral explanations from the engagement teams.
+Moreover, because they were pressed for time to perform important engagement quality control reviews, they did not conduct appropriate engagement quality control reviews in other areas.